Click here to read the 2016 NFADB Mid Year Report

 Diana Griffen Board Member Email Diana

 I joined the board to continue the work of my mother, Mary O’Donnell, who was one of the founders of NFADB.
 I live in Exton, Pennsylvania with my husband Charlie.
 I work as a nurse and community volunteer, and we have three adult children.
-I am co-guardian with my brother Tim for our 50 year old sister, Sara who has deaf-blind since birth as a result of rubella syndrome.
+I am co-guardian with my brother Tim for our 52 year old sister, Sara, who has been deaf-blind since birth as a result of congenital rubella syndrome.